sharkdp/numbat/book/src/list-functions-math.md

 (defined in *math::functions*)

 ### `variance` (Variance)
-Calculate the population variance of a list of quantities More information [here](https://en.wikipedia.org/wiki/Variance).
+Calculate the population variance of a list of quantities.
+More information [here](https://en.wikipedia.org/wiki/Variance).

 ```nbt